 In 2022, the regulator conducted an on-site SARMRA assessment of the Company, and the result was 81.77 points.
 It consisted of 12.28 points for solvency risk governance, 12.76 for risk management strategies and implementation, 9.88 for risk contagion management, 9.6 for risk management of opaque organisational structure, 10.06 for concentration risk management, 9.27 for non-insurance risk management, 8.35 for other risk management, and 9.57 for capital management.

-VI.
+VII.
 Integrated Risk Rating

-(I) Results of the last 2 rounds of IRR
+(I) IRR results of the previous 2 quarters

 Not applicable.
 The regulator is yet to carry out Integrated Risk Rating for insurance groups.

 (II) Remedial actions taken or to be taken

 Not applicable.